 Loyola University Chicago recognizes its ethical, legal and federally mandated responsibilities to safeguard the rights and welfare of human subjects in all research conducted under its sponsorship or on its premises.
 Its ethical responsibilities are guided by the principles outlined in the Belmont Report of respect for persons, beneficence, and justice.
 Loyola's federally mandated responsibilities come from the Department of Health and Human Services (DHHS), and are outlined in Title 45, Part 46 of the Code of Federal Regulations (45 CFR 46).
 These regulations mandate that all institutions engaged in research with human subjects provide the dual protections of Institutional Review Board for the Protection of Human Subjects (IRB) review and informed consent.

 The ethical and federally-mandated responsibilities mentioned above serve as the foundation for an agreement between Loyola University Chicago and the Office of Human Research Protections (OHRP), in DHHS, called a "Federalwide Assurance," (FWA).
 Loyola University Chicago has filed and received approval of its FWA from OHRP.
-This assurance (FWA #00000104) covers research conducted by Loyola University Chicago affiliated faculty members, students, and staff at the campuses in Chicago, Rome, and Beijing.
+This assurance (FWA #00000104) covers research conducted by Loyola University Chicago affiliated faculty members, students, and staff at the campuses in Chicago and Rome.

 The IRB for the Lakeside Campus is sponsored by the Office of Research Services and is headquartered on the Lakeshore Campus, Granada Center, Suite 400.
 Members of the IRB, appointed by the Associate Provost for Research, represent the interests of the University and the broader community.
 They possess varied backgrounds and expertise and include at least one member not affiliated with the University.
 The IRB meets once a month (see "IRB Schedule" at the top of this page for submission deadlines and meeting dates); minutes of its meetings are filed in Research Services.